jhaskinsjr/nebula/README.md

         init.nebula \
         ../../examples/bin/sum 2 3 5 7 11 13

-The "python3" command executes the launcher module (launcher.py), which begins by opening a socket and accepting connections on port 12345, executing the script init.nebula, and loading the binary (${HOME}/src/nebula/examples/bin/sum) together with its command-line
+The "python3" command executes the Nebula launcher (launcher.py), which begins by opening a socket and accepting connections on port 12345, executing the script init.nebula, and loading the binary (${HOME}/src/nebula/examples/bin/sum) together with its command-line